MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting: Additional Experimental Details

 where $m$ and $n$ are the sizes of the two samples, $K$ is the number of kernels fused, and $B$ is the number of permutations to estimate the quantile.
 Note that this is an improvement over the time complexity of MMDAgg \citep{schrab2021mmd}

 where the extra parameter $B'$ corresponds to the number of permutations used to estimate the multiple testing correction, often set as $B'=B$ in practice \citep[Section 5.2]{schrab2021mmd}.
-We indeed observe in \Cref{fig:runtimes} that MMD-FUSE runs twice as fast as MMDAgg.
+We indeed observe in \Cref{fig:runtimes} that MMD-FUSE runs twice as fast as MMDAgg.\footnote{The two constants hidden in the $\mathcal{O}$-notations of \Cref{eq:mmdfuse_complexity,eq:mmdagg_complexity} are exactly the same, which is indeed verified by our empirical observations.}

 While the runtimes of most tests should not depend on the type of data (only on the sample size and on the dimension), we note that the runtimes of tests relying on optimisation (\emph{e.g.} ME \& SCF) can be affected.
 In the experiment of \Cref{fig:runtimes}, we consider samples from multivariate Gaussians centred at zero with covariance matrices $I_d$ and $\sigma I_d$ with $\sigma=1.1$.
 We vary both the sample sizes and the dimensions.